How to Reclaim Your Voice After Years of Silence or Suppression

 3. Embracing Your Emotions

 Anger can be a powerful catalyst for change.
-After years of silence or suppression, feeling angry is natural—and healthy.
+After years of silence or suppression, feeling angry is natural and healthy.
 This emotion isn’t wrong; it’s a valid response to injustice.
 Instead of turning anger inward as self-criticism, channel it outward to challenge the shaming voices in your mind.
 Consider the protests that have shaped history.
 Anger has fueled significant societal changes, from civil rights movements to environmental activism.
-These demonstrations were born from a collective voice saying, “Enough!”.

 5. Own and Express Your Unique Perspective